moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/app-icon.md

 After selecting the image, click on the "Generate" button to download the assets.

 Although not mandatory, we recommend to rename the generated assets according to the following pattern: `<resolution>@x<multiplier>`.
-This way, it becomes makes easier to identify the attributes of each icon and their purpose simply by glancing at its name.
+This way, it becomes easier to identify the size of each icon and their purpose simply by glancing at its name.

 **Alternative tools:**